Paradise kingfisher: Description

-Most species of paradise kingfishers are commonly observed in their natural habitat within the interior forests of New Guinea.
+Most species of paradise-kingfishers are commonly observed in their natural habitat within the interior forests of New Guinea.
 However, the species itself has been known to be attracted to rivers and coasts and they demonstrate an ability to fly over large bodies of water, which is observed in the Buff-Breasted paradise kingfisher that migrates to Queensland, Australia during breeding season.
-An aspect found within the species is the syndactyly in the feet, where the third and fourth toe of the bird is fused together.
-There are several arguments to what benefits syndactyly proposes, one is that syndactyl feet may be likened to more strength for perching on branches.
-This may aid the bird when having to hunt for prey within the rainforest environment in which they are located.
-Others claim that because paradise-kingfishers nest in termite mounds, this aids the birds in digging out hole-nests for their young.
-Finally, there are some arguments that syndactyly has no benefit to the bird at all.
-The plumage of juvenile paradise kingfishers differs from that of an adult bird until they undergo a partial moulting phase where only the flight feathers are retained and then it looks similar to that of a full-grown adult.
-In buff-breasted paradise-kingfishers, adults demonstrate colourful plumage, bright beaks and sport long tails, half the size of the birds.
-Immature birds on the other hand, have duller plumage, black coloured bills and missing the long tail found in adult birds.
+An aspect found within the species is the syndactyly in the feet, where the third and fourth toes of the bird are fused.
+There are several arguments as to what benefits syndactyly proposes; one is that syndactyl feet may provide more strength for perching on branches.
+This may aid the birds when hunting for prey within their rainforest environment.
+Others claim nest in termite mounds, syndactyly aids paradise-kingfishers in excavating nest cavities for their young.
+Finally, there are arguments that syndactyly has no benefit to the birds at all.
+The plumage of juvenile paradise-kingfishers differs from that of adults until they undergo a partial molt in which only the flight feathers are retained, then becoming similar in appearance to that of adults.
+In buff-breasted paradise-kingfishers, adults wear colorful plumage, have bright beaks, and sport long tails accounting for nearly half the length of the birds.
+Juveniles have duller plumage, dark-colored bills, and lack the long tail streamers of adults.